c-zhou/polyGembler/README.md

 	-nb/--best               The most likely nb haplotypes will be used (default 10).
-	-phi/--skew-phi          For a haplotype inference, the frequencies of parental haplotypes need to be in the interval [1/phi, phi], otherwise will be discared (default 2).
+	-phi/--skew-phi          For a haplotype inference, the frequencies of parental haplotypes need to be in the interval [1/phi, phi], otherwise will be discarded (default 2).
 	-nd/--drop               At least nd haplotype inferences are required for calculation.
 </pre>